 Places to visit in Phuentsholing

 When you are in Phuentsholing, you don’t need to rush.
-The charm lies in walking around, sitting in a cafe, chatting with locals, and exploring simple places to see in Phuentsholing.
+The charm lies in walking around, sitting in a cafe, chatting with locals, and exploring simple places to visit in Phuentsholing.
 You can easily explore most of the town in a day or two.

 The iconic entry point into Bhutan, located at the border with India.
 Admire traditional Bhutanese architecture, decorative wood carvings, and colourful flowerbeds.
 A top photo spot and spiritual threshold to your Bhutan journey.